 The GCRTA also submits its annual operating and capital budgets to the GFOA and has been doing so since 1990.
 Each of these budget documents has won the Distinguished Budget Presentation Award, having satisfied the most stringent program criteria and proven its value as (1) a policy document, (2) an operations guide, (3) a financial plan, and (4) a communication device.

 PROFILE OF GOVERNMENT AND REPORTING ENTITY

 The Greater Cleveland Regional Transit Authority is an independent political subdivision of the State of Ohio.
 It was created in December 1974 by ordinance of the City of Cleveland, Ohio, and by resolution of the Board of County Commissioners of Cuyahoga County, Ohio.
 Operations at GCRTA began in September 1975.
-The GCRTA provides virtually all mass transportation within the County.
-It is a multimodal system delivering bus, paratransit, heavy rail and light rail services.
+The GCRTA provides virtually all-mass transportation within the County.
+It is a multimodal system delivering bus, paratransit, heavy rail, light rail and bus rapid transit services.

 A ten-member Board of Trustees (Board) establishes policy and sets direction for the management of the GCRTA.
 Four of the members are appointed by the Mayor of Cleveland with the consent of City Council; three members, one of whom must reside in the City of Cleveland, are appointed by the County Commissioners; the remaining three members are elected by suburban mayors, city managers, and township trustees.
 Board members serve overlapping three-year terms.
 Under the provisions of General Accounting Standards Board (“GASB”) Statement No. 14, the GCRTA is considered to be a jointly governed organization.